Skip to main content

 Dear [Hiring Manager Name],

-A good internship is not about watching.
-It is about doing the unglamorous work correctly, every time, so the kitchen can move faster.
-That is the internship I am looking for at [Restaurant Name] as part of my [Culinary School / Training Program] placement.
+A good internship isn’t about watching.
+It’s about doing the unglamorous work right, every time, so the kitchen moves faster.
+That’s the kind of internship I’m looking for at [Restaurant Name] as part of my [Culinary School / Training Program] placement.

-In training services, I have learned to stay useful without getting in the way.
+During training service, I’ve learned how to stay useful without getting in the way.
 I set up my station early, confirm the prep list, and keep my hands on the next task, not on my phone.
-I also follow your standards the first time: glove changes when needed, boards separated, labels clear, and a quick sanitize between raw and ready-to-eat prep.
+I follow standards the first time: glove changes as needed, boards separated, labels clear, and a quick sanitize between raw and ready-to-eat prep.

-One scene from my last stage taught me what “calm” looks like.
-A delivery came in while we were already plating.
+One moment from my last stage showed me what “calm” really means.
+A delivery arrived while we were plating.
 The sous chef asked me to check and store it.
 I verified temperatures, labeled everything, and put items away in the correct zones without blocking the line.
-When I came back, the pass had not slowed, and the chef knew the delivery was handled.
+When I came back, the pass hadn’t slowed, and the chef knew the delivery was handled.

-I can support you on basic but critical work: peeling and chopping to size, weighing ingredients, portioning, and keeping garnish and sauces stocked.
-I also reset my station before switching tasks, so the next person is not cleaning up after me.
-I take notes on specs so I do not ask the same question twice.
+I’m ready to help with basic but critical work: peeling and chopping to size, weighing ingredients, portioning, and keeping garnish and sauces stocked.
+I reset my station before switching tasks, so the next person isn’t cleaning up after me.
+I take notes on specs so I don’t ask the same question twice.

-If you are open to it, I would like a short trial shift during prep time.
-You will see how I move around the kitchen, how I keep my bench clean, and how quickly I pick up your mise en place standards.
+If you’re open to it, I’d like a short trial shift during prep time.
+You’ll see how I move around the kitchen, keep my bench clean, and pick up your mise en place standards quickly.

 Sincerely,